-The core conference is a two-year cycle of lectures that cover the following subjects: General Otolaryngology, the Business of Medicine, Pediatric Otolaryngology, Otology and Audiology, Head and Neck Oncology, Endocrine Surgery, Fundamentals, Facial Plastic and Reconstructive Surgery, Laryngology, Rhinology, Skull Base, and Allergy, and Facial Trauma.
+The core conference is a two-year cycle of lectures that cover the following subjects: General and Pediatric Otolaryngology, Otology, Facial and Plastic Surgery and Head and Neck Oncology.
 The conference schedule is updated annually and resident input/modification of the lecture series is encouraged to facilitate self -directed learning and respond to specific educational needs and advancements in the field of Otolaryngology Head and Neck Surgery.